beginning of content

 Epididymitis is inflammation (swelling) of the epididymis.
 The epididymis is a tightly coiled tube at the back of each testicle that stores sperm while they mature.

-Epididymitis often occurs at the same time as orchitis, which is inflammation of the testes themselves.
+Epididymitis often happens at the same time as orchitis.
+This is an inflammation of the testicles themselves.

 What are the symptoms of epididymitis?

-If you have epididymitis, your testicle will be:
+If you have epididymitis, you may feel sick and have fever.
+Your testicle may be:

-If your epididymitis is related to a sexually transmitted infection (STI), you may also have some discharge from the penis.
-It may also sting or burn when you urinate (pee).
+If your epididymitis is caused by a sexually transmitted infection (STI), you may also have:

-If your epididymitis is related to a urinary tract infection (UTI), you might also have:
+If your epididymitis is caused by a urinary tract infection (UTI), you may also have:

-Chronic epididymitis is when you have discomfort and/or pain in your scrotum, testicle, or epididymis for at least 3 months.
-Often the reason for chronic epididymitis isn’t known.
+Chronic epididymitis is when you have discomfort or pain in your scrotum, testicle, or epididymis for at least 3 months.
+The cause of chronic epididymitis is often not known.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.